 Emily Martin, Program Director, started as an intern in June of 2013 and was hired as program coordinator in August of 2013.
 Emily holds a bachelor’s degree in psychology from the University of Texas and a master’s degree in public health from New York University.
 With a background in program, education, and training work, Emily oversees NARAL Pro-Choice Texas’ CPC investigations, volunteer program, outreach & activist trainings, and Next Generation millennial leadership program.

-Alexa Garcia-Ditta, Communications and Policy Initiatives Director, joined NARAL Pro-Choice Texas in July 2016 after two years of covering reproductive health and rights at various Texas media outlets.
+Alexa Garcia-Ditta, Communications Director, joined NARAL Pro-Choice Texas in July 2016 after two years of covering reproductive health and rights at various Texas media outlets.
 She also served as a communications associate for the Center for Public Policy Priorities.
 She holds a Master of Arts in journalism from the University of Texas at Austin and a bachelor of arts in journalism and Spanish from UT-Arlington.
 Alexa’s role at NPCT combines her reporting, writing and strategic communications experience with her intricate knowledge of the state legislative process and reproductive rights policy expertise.

 Genevieve Cato, Development Director, has been with NARAL Pro-Choice Texas since November of 2015.
 A graduate of Annie’s List Campaign School, she has worked on multiple state representative races and in the offices of State Representative Nicole Collier and State Representative Mary E. Gonzalez, most recently as Gonzalez’ Chief of Staff.
 After receiving her undergraduate degree from St. Edward’s University, she attended Rutgers University in New Brunswick where she earned a Master of Arts in Women’s and Gender Studies.